Lebanon national football team: 1953–1963: Early international football and regional tournaments

-Lebanon hosted the inaugural Arab Cup in 1963 between March and April, marking the first edition of the tournament.
+Lebanon hosted the inaugural Arab Cup in 1963, marking the first edition of the tournament.
 The concept of an Arab Cup was initially proposed in 1957 by Lebanese journalist Nassif Majdalani and Izzat Al Turk, the Secretary General of the LFA.
 In 1962, the LFA, under the leadership of its president Georges Dabbas, formally advocated for the establishment of the tournament.
 The inaugural competition took place in Beirut between April and May 1963, featuring five participating teams.
 Lebanon was placed in a group with Tunisia, Syria, Kuwait, and Jordan.
 The Lebanese team began the tournament with a 6–0 victory over Kuwait, highlighted by a hat-trick from Mardik Tchaparian.
 Following another win against Jordan (5–0) and losses to Syria (3–2) and Tunisia (1–0), Lebanon secured a third-place finish in the tournament.

 The 1963 Mediterranean Games, the fourth edition of the event, was held in Italy in September.
 Lebanon was placed in Group B alongside Turkey, Spain, Malta, and the UAR.
 Notably, European teams in the tournament fielded amateur players.
 Lebanon's campaign began with a 1–0 loss to Spain, followed by a 4–0 loss to Turkey, and a 2–0 victory over Malta.
-In their final group match against the UAR on 25 September, the game was abandoned in the 27th minute due to a waterlogged pitch, with the score tied at 0–0.
-Rescheduled for the next day, a dispute over the venue arose: the UAR insisted on relocating, while Lebanon refused, citing tournament regulations.
-The technical committee sided with the UAR, leading Lebanon to withdraw.
-Consequently, the UAR was awarded a 2–0 walkover victory.
+In their final group match against the UAR on 25 September, the game was abandoned in the 27th minute due to a waterlogged pitch with the score at 0–0; after a dispute over the venue for the rescheduled match, Lebanon withdrew from the competition and the UAR was awarded a 2–0 walkover victory.